Description

 Installation Instructions for setting up a RapidPure drip bucket system for water filtration and purification.

-Take one 2 gallon pail and drill a 1/2″ hole in the bottom center of the top bucket and another 1/2″ hole through the lid of the bottom bucket.
+Take one 2-gallon pail and drill a 1/2″ hole in the bottom center of the top bucket and another 1/2″ hole through the lid of the bottom bucket.
 The holes should be directly in line with one another.

-When you put water into the top bucket it slowly passes through the filtering element and trickles down through the filter shaft on into the bottom bucket.
+When you put water into the top bucket it slowly passes through the filtering element and trickles down through the filter shaft into the bottom bucket.
 If the water flow becomes too slow you may have to rinse the filter or clean the screening cloth.

 Trail Blazer 5.0L 6.5″ replacement filter